Abe0525/MisguidedSouls-DnD/README.md

-# MisguidedSouls-DnD
+# Misguided Souls - A D&D Campaign.
-The first campaign I created in Hebrew and English
+* Languages: Hebrew and English
+* Number of players: 3-8